Article published on 6 March 2017

-What it highlighted was that the public feel uninspired by recent team GB sport performances and find facilities in the UK poor and expensive – which is creating a barrier to them participating.
+What it highlighted was that the public feels uninspired by recent team GB sports performances and finds facilities in the UK poor and expensive – which is creating a barrier to them participating.

 This is troubling, particularly as we need to increase participation in sport, with the UK facing an inactivity crisis.